Cedar Bluffs, Nebraska 68015

 - Annual Health & Medical Records: All units must be in possession of medical forms for each of their youth and adults on site for any amount of time.
 For day use or weekend camping, only parts A & B are necessary to have for each person.

-- Canoe Rental: Safety Afloat and Safe Swim Defense Plans must be used and certified aquatics personnel must be in attendance for this activity.
+- Aquatics Program Rentals: Reserving groups must use Cedars lifeguard staff when renting the pool.
+Adults can be trained in Safe Swim Defense to help the lifeguard at the pool.
+Adults must be trained with Safety Afloat to utilize the boating at the lake.
+These training are found at https://my.scouting.org/.
+Safety Afloat and Safe Swim Defense Plans must be used and certified aquatics personnel must be in attendance for this activity.
 For swimming and boating activities, both must be supervised by a mature and conscientious adult age 21 or older who understands and knowingly accepts responsibility for the well-being and safety of youth members in his or her care.
-The supervisory adult must also be trained and committed to the nine points of BSA Safety Afloat and/or the eight points of Safe Swim Defense.
+Per BSA aquatics guidelines, each swimming activity must have at least one lookout, one supervisor, and 1 lifeguard per each 10 swimmers or part thereof.
+For watercraft activities, a minimum of at least one lookout, one supervisor, and two lifeguards are required.

 Non-adherance to any of the above camp policies may result in the dismissal of the entire group by the Camp Ranger or designee.